 The level of experience in tracing family trees varies across the group from those who have spent many years on the challenge, both on-line and in the archives, to complete beginners who are keen to know where and how to start.
 This means that rather than the Group Co-ordinators acting as tutors, the group functions more as a collective exercise in sharing knowledge and experience, where everyone may have something to offer and something to learn.

-Meetings generally comprise a short talk from one of the members, or an invited speaker, followed by problem-solving sessions where the members will split into smaller groups guided by one of the more experienced members.
+Meetings generally comprise a short talk from one of the members, followed by problem-solving sessions where the members will split into smaller groups guided by one of the more experienced members.
+There are occasional guest speakers as well as webinars relating to different aspects of genealogy.
 Family History has been transformed by technology, and the digitization of so many records which are now on-line form a bewildering array of sources.

-The following are some of the topics covered recently by invited speakers:
+The following are some of the topics covered recently by guest speakers:

 Occasional visits to places of interest for family history researchers are sometimes organised, details of which are provided at the monthly meetings or via emailed updates.